josdem/hugo/content/techtalk/android/dagger2.md

 }
 ```

-That's it, we are injecting `UserService` into out `MainActivity` and with that we are getting user data information.
+That's it, we are injecting `UserService` into our `MainActivity` and with that we are getting user data information.

 <img src="/img/techtalks/android/dagger.png">